 We bring the voices of small business to the public policy table.

-Small Business Majority is an advocacy group founded and run by small business owners to focus on solving the biggest problems facing small businesses today.
+Small Business Majority is a national small business organization, founded and run by small business owners to focus on solving the biggest problems facing small businesses today.
 We actively engage small business owners and policymakers in support of solutions that promote small business growth and drive a strong economy.
 We advocate for policies that create jobs and maximize business opportunities and cost savings in healthcare reform, clean energy, access to capital and other areas.

 The small business community is vast, diverse and dynamic.
 It includes 6 million small employers with 43 million employees and nearly 22 million self-employed people, with varying political points of view.
 But they have at least one critical thing in common: Together, these entrepreneurs and other small business owners create jobs, innovate and grow the economy.